noteflakes-music/lyp/README.md

 **Note**: when using version constraints you should put the package specifier in quotes for bash properly parse the command.

-### Requiring packages
+### Using packages

-To include a package in your lilypond code, use the `\require` command:
+To include a package in your Lilypond code, use the `\require` command:

 ```lilypond
 \require "dummy"
 \require "github.com/lulu/mypack>=0.4.0"
 ```

-**Note**: once you use `\require` in your code, you will have to compile it using the lilypond wrapper provided by lyp.
-It will not pass compilation using plain lilypond.
+**Note**: once you use `\require` in your code, you will have to compile it using the Lilypond wrapper provided by lyp.
+It will not pass compilation using plain Lilypond.

 Once the package requirements are defined, you can either install packages manually using [`lyp install`](#installing-packages), or automatically using [`lyp resolve`](#automatic-package-installation) as described above.

 ## Developing packages

-To create a lilypond package:
+To create a Lilypond package:

 - Create a git repository.
 - Add a `package.ly` file, which is the main entry point for your package.
-- Optionally add additional lilypond files or package dependencies.
+- Optionally add additional Lilypond files or package dependencies.
-- Test & debug your code (see below).
+- Test & debug your code (see [below](#testing-packages)).
-- Publish your package (see below).
+- Publish your package (see [below](#publishing-packages)).

 To test your package with an actual input file, you can install it from a local path (for more on testing see [below](#testing-packages)).
 Suppose your package is at ~/repo/mypack: